Moe1177/SOEN341_Winter2025/README.md

 <br>
 <div>The communication platform is for everyone from friends and familty to peers in school and coworkers.
 It can be used by anyone, anytime and anywhere!</div>
 <br>
 <div>Once users have an account, they can either join a group or start a group depending on their user-based role.
-Once a one-on-one chat or a server is created users, whether members or admins, can view and send messages.<div>
+Once a one-on-one chat or a server is created users, whether members or admins, can view and send messages.</div>
 <br>
 <ol><li>The <b>General channels</b> are where users can communicate or ask general questions.</li><li>The <b>Project Help channels</b> assist people that are working on projects, helping them with tasks related to the given server.</li><li>The <b>Social channels</b> are where users build the community allowing them to engage in fun conversations and connect on a more personal level.</li></ol>
 </div>